GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 *update once I've made the getGenes() and getEdges() functions*

+Note that you can modify the properties of your system by changing the values in these data-frames.

 \*Maybe this is a to go further section?\* The `createInSilicoSystem` function accepts many arguments allowing the user to customise the GRN to be created.
 You can find a list of these by tying:

 ``` r